Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Joint Markov Chains on Scaling-Invariant Functions

-Remark that the construction of the homogeneous Markov chain in the previous proposition only requires that the function is scaling-invariant.
+\begin{remark} Remark that the construction of the homogeneous Markov chain in the previous proposition only requires that the function is scaling-invariant.
 We do not assume here that the function has a unique global optimum.
-Hence the function could be the linear function $f(\x) = [\x]_{1}$.
-We will now explicit the transition functions $\G$ associated to the different \cprs examples described above. \paragraph{Non-elitist ES with \dsa, \xNES\ step-size adaptation} Given a vector $\y \in \Uspace = \R^{n \times p} $, the update functions for the normalized Markov chains $\Z$ associated to the different algorithms given in Section~\ref{sec:algo-comma} read:
+Hence the function could be the linear function $f(\x) = \x_{1}$. \end{remark} It is immediate now to obtain the transition functions $\G$ associated to the different \cprs examples described in Section~\ref{sec:ex}: